User Condition

 Goal

 The deals should become available at midnight on Black Friday.
 We want to make sure that the users can't access the deals before that.
-And the deal should be available for the whole weekend.
+Also, the deals should be available for the whole weekend.

 Solution